Lefty Driesell: Maryland

 In 1972, Maryland defeated Niagara, 100–69 to secure the NIT championship.
 Driesell said that the season attained the three goals he had set for the program at the time of his hiring: "national prominence", "national ranking", and "a national championship".

 On July 12, 1973, Driesell saved the lives of at least ten children from several burning buildings.
 He and two other men were surf fishing around midnight in Bethany Beach, Delaware when he saw flames coming from a seashore resort.
 Driesell broke down a door and rescued several children from the fire that eventually destroyed four townhouses.
 An eyewitness, Prince George's County circuit court Judge Samuel Meloy, said, "Let's face it, Driesell was a hero.
 There were no injuries and it was a miracle because firemen didn't come for at least 30 minutes."
 Driesell said, "Don't build me up as any kind of hero.
 All we did was try to get the kids out.
 It was just lucky that we were fishing right in front of the houses."
 For these actions, Driesell was awarded the NCAA Award of Valor.

 In the 1974 ACC men's basketball tournament, Maryland was defeated by North Carolina State University in overtime 103–100, eliminating it from participating in that season's NCAA basketball tournament.
 Many consider it to be one of the greatest college basketball games of all time.
 NC State eventually went on to win the 1974 National Championship, with Maryland finishing No. 4 in the final Associated Press poll.
 One great team knocking the other out of the NCAA Tournament prompted its officials to make a landmark decision the next year, expanding its field from 23 to 32 teams, thereby potentially opening the door for more than one team from a conference.
-Today, that field has been enlarged to 68 teams.

 Later in 1974, Maryland represented the United States in the 1974 FIBA Intercontinental Cup that was held in Mexico.
 There, Driesell successfully led his team to the title after finishing with an unbeaten 5–0 record against Varese from Italy, Vila Nova from Brazil, Real Madrid from Spain, and Panteras de Aguascalientes and Dorados de Chihuahua from Mexico.